 Not only is it easy to track conversion rates, but the role of digital marketing when it comes to conversion rates can really help your business grow.
 SEO, email marketing, and other forms of digital marketing will help your conversion rates skyrocket-making them not only a breeze, but also a pleasure to track.

 We’ve already covered how digital marketing is great for small businesses and low budgets, but there are even more reasons digital marketing is the easiest choice you’ll ever make to help your business grow.

 First up: it’s easy to build a brand reputation and boost your brand awareness.
 With digital marketing, you’re completely in control of your image, which is important when it comes to business growth.
 People want to patronize businesses they feel they can trust.
 The role of digital marketing in reputation management is a huge one.

 Forbes puts it this way: reputations are permanent and important, and these days, your online reputation matters the most.
 You’ve probably heard someone joke, “Google said it, so it must be true!”
 91% of people genuinely trust what they see and read in search results.
 And your digital footprint, Forbes reminds business owners, never disappears.

 To some extent, you’re in control of what appears on the Internet about your business.
 If you want to rebrand your company towards a different demographic, it’s easy to implement a new advertising campaign and completely rebrand yourself.

-If you want to improve your brand image, you can pick from a variety of digital marketing forms to get across the message you want people to hear.
+If you want to improve your brand image and be seen as an influencer in your industry, you can pick from a variety of digital marketing forms to get across the message you want people to hear.

 The role of digital marketing in your business makes it easy to build a good online reputation.
-Which equals more happy customers.
-Which equals business growth.
+This equals more happy customers, which equals business growth.